-Mosaic datasets are used to manage, display, serve, and share raster data.
+Mosaic datasets are used to manage, display, analyze, serve, and share imagery and raster data.
 When you create a new mosaic dataset, it is created as an empty container in the geodatabase with some default properties to which you can add raster data.
 You must have write access to that geodatabase.

 A mosaic dataset consists of many parts:

-- A catalog that provides the source of the pixels and footprints of the rasters
+- A catalog that provides the source of the pixels and footprints of the imagery and rasters

 - A feature class that defines the boundary